SATURDAY, SEPTEMBER 23 • 7:00 AM - 5:30 PM

 • All Fish Registration forms must be turned in and photos received by 7:00 pm.

-8. PHOTO OF FISH: Digital photo must show you holding your fish.
+8. PHOTO OF FISH: You must submit TWO digital photos of your fish.
+One photo must show you holding the fish.
 It is preferable to hold the fish in a horizontal (not vertical) position.

 Examples: 40 inches = 10 points